 On March 31, 1944 Frank S. Emi was interrogated about his protest of the draft during Japanese American internment.

-Emi was a leading figure of the Fair Play Committee, an ad hoc group who protested the drafting of Japanese Americans during World War II.
-Read some of his testimony below and go to link for more.
+Emi was a leading figure of the Fair Play Committee, an ad hoc group that protested the drafting of Japanese Americans during World War II.
+Read some of his testimony below when he was questioned by Leave Clearance Director Guy Robertson.

 EMI: In other words Mr. Robertson, you imply that you have more power than is set forth in the Constitutional Bill of Rights?